worldline/angular-training/docs/src/forms/README.md

 <iframe height='500' width='100%' src="https://stackblitz.com/edit/angular-ivy-qtsmx2?ctl=1&embed=1&file=src/app/app.component.ts"></iframe>

 :::warning
-Do not forget to import `FormsModule` when using template-driven forms
+Do not forget to import the `ReactiveFormsModule` when using reactive forms
 :::

 ### Form Group

 A `FormGroup` is a collection of form controls that are grouped together.
-In the component side a `FormGroup` instance and on the template using any element that has the `[formGroup]` attribute.
+It consists in a `FormGroup` instance that is binded in the template to a `<form>` tag via the `[formGroup]` attribute.
 Please note that child controls and groups use the attributes `formControlName` and `formGroupName` respectively in the template.

-The following component defines a `FormGroup` that contains some form controls and a another form group.
+The following component defines a `FormGroup` that contains some form controls and another form group.
-It illustrates many uses cases related to forms: getting the form value, its status, defining validators on the form control or in the template, and accessing children controls and groups using the [get](https://angular.io/api/forms/AbstractControl#get) method.
+It illustrates many uses cases related to forms: getting the form value, its status, defining validators on the form control or in the template, and accessing child controls and groups using the [get](https://angular.io/api/forms/AbstractControl#get) method.

 <iframe src="https://codesandbox.io/embed/reactive-form-group-e89g6?fontsize=14&hidenavigation=1&module=%2Fsrc%2Fapp%2Fapp.component.ts&theme=dark"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"